Thoughts on Retirement Income Tax Withholding

 This section includes most but not all of the details underlying the three "safe harbor" rules; you must meet at least one of these three conditions; which I summarize imprecisely as:

-Another example: If you distribute from your traditional IRA at Vanguard, you can tell them to withhold up to 99% (but curiously, not less than 10%) of the withdrawal for federal taxes (but not state taxes, beware; however, apparently Fidelity does allow state withholding).
-Meaning if necessary you could hypothetically do a pure-withholding withdrawal on December 31 of any tax year to get into your (best-estimated) safe harbor for the whole year.
+1099-R: If you distribute from your traditional or Roth IRA at Vanguard, you can tell them to withhold up to 99% (but curiously, not less than 10%) of the withdrawal for federal taxes -- but not state taxes, beware.
+(At least not through mid-2025, but with exceptions!
+At least scheduled periodic distributions in Oregon do support state withholding.)

 Remember to consider state income tax withholding too, in states where it matters.
 It's easy to overlook this.
 For example, Colorado's safe harbors are the same as the federal ones, except the last one is 70% not 90%.
 (But due to the state's lower tax rate, and generous exemption of $20K/person for taxable retirement income ($24K for age 65+), you're unlikely to owe more than $1K anyway.)